Dunedin YHA Members Group

 The Dunedin Branch recently dissolved and reformed as a Members' Group.
 The forming of a members' group allows interested members to get together from time to time for social activities without having to meet the constitutional requirements of a Branch.

-To find out more about this group or to become a member, click here to contact the group.
+To find out more about this group or to become a member, contact the National Secretary.

 The Branch was responsible for having the Queenstown Lakefront Hostel built as the first National Hostel, funding coming from Branch fundraising and a fund set by national office.
 The Branch ran the hostel until the 1980s when National Office took over the day to day running.

 On behalf of the Dunedin Branch Committee, I would like to thank all those who volunteered their time and skills throughout the years.